stitchdata/docs/_integration-schemas/toggl/v1/time_entries.md

 doc-link: "https://github.com/toggl/toggl_api_docs/blob/master/reports/detailed.md"
 singer-schema: "https://github.com/singer-io/tap-toggl/blob/master/tap_toggl/schemas/time_entries.json"
 description: |
-  The `{{ table.name }}` table contains info about the time entries in your {{ integration.display_name }} account.
+  The `{{ table.name }}` table contains info about time entries. **Note**: This table uses an attribution window to replicate data.
+Refer to the [Replicating time entry data](#replicating-time-entry-data) section for more info.

+  #### Time entries and user permissions {#time-entries-user-permissions}

-  TODO: "The requests are scoped with the user whose API token is used.
-Only his/her time entries and time entries in a workspace where the user is an admin are updated, retrieved and created."
+  The time entries Stitch replicates are dependent upon the user whose API token is used to create the integration in Stitch.
+Stitch is only able to access the same data as the user whose token is used.

-  Does this ^ mean that that one integration can only pull a single user's time entries?
+  For example: If the user is unable to access a workspace, or is not an Admin in that workspace, Stitch will not be able to replicate time entry data for those workspaces.
+In this case, only the user's own time entries will be accessible by Stitch.

+  If data from a workspace is missing, verify that the user whose API token is being used in Stitch has Admin permissions in that workspace.

 replication-method: "Key-based Incremental"
 api-method: